mui/material-ui/docs/src/pages/company/careers/product-manager.md

 Competitive compensation of up to \$140,000 USD/year, depending on the profile.
 It could go higher for a person that can significantly push the mission forward.
 You can find the other perks & benefits in the [careers](/careers/#perks-amp-benefits) page.

+## Interview process

+- We’ll screen the applicants to select the ones we believe there’s an initial fit.
+- Call to get to know you and your past experiences.
+- Challenge interview: We'll ask for a problem you think it's worth tackling and exercise how you were to build an end-to-end solution for it.
+- Chat with the CEO to understand vision, team, culture, and whatever other topics you wish.

 ## Apply

 [Apply for this position 📮](https://airtable.com/shrdqo1Z6srZXGcvh?prefill_Applying+for=Product%20Manager)